hung-weiLee/lan-chat-app/README.md

 # LanChatApp
-A Lan chat app built in Java by the use of network programming.
-Uses UDP (User Datagram Protocol) to send a message to all the clients through multicasting.
-The desktop application can be used  in a Local area network  to connect and text other users.
-Multiple users can text at the same time.
+A Lan chat app built in Java by the use of network programming and Swing.
+The main mechanism of the project which allows multiple users can send message at the same time, and can be used in a Local area network to connect and text other users.
+This project uses UDP (User Datagram Protocol) to send a message to all the clients through Multicasting.
-The project is built using Netbeans IDE.
-To use this project, just clone the repository and open the project using netbeans IDE.
 # App in working

 ![alt text](https://github.com/PushpinderSinghGrewal/LanChatApp/blob/master/lanchatapp.jpeg)